the Alps

 World heritage site Hallstatt

 The village occupies a strip of land at the water’s edge, and the houses hang on the steep rock face.
-Hallstatt is small, and exploring even the back alleys will not require more than a couple of hours including a cake and cup of coffee.
+Hallstatt is small, and exploring even the back alleys will not require more than a couple of hours, including a cake and coffee.
 Nonetheless, take your time and enjoy the place.
-World Heritage […]
+World Heritage Hall is […]

 Read more